 3 Engineering work experience

-A minimum of four years of acceptable engineering work experience (three years in Quebec), including at least one year in a Canadian environment, is required.
+A minimum of four years of acceptable engineering work experience (two years in Quebec), including at least one year in a Canadian environment, is required.
 The Canadian environment requirement is to ensure that the engineer-in-training has a good knowledge of local Canadian practices.

 The Public guideline on admission to the practice of engineering in Canada defines the engineering work experience requirement as demonstrating the core engineering competencies.
 The competencies are:

 - use engineering tools, technology and equipment;

 - communicate engineering information;

 - work collaboratively in the Canadian environment; and

 - maintain and enhance engineering skills and knowledge.